J-Siu/johnsiu.com/content/blog/linux-router.md

 ip a
 ```

 > `sla-len` : Do `journalctl -t dhcp6c | grep 'IA_PD prefix:'`.
 If the IA_PD prefix end in /56 instead of /64, change both line to `sla-len 8;`.
-This config is for /64 prefix and actually not sutitable for /56, which should use a single `id-assoc pd` block with two `prefix-interface`.
+This config is for /64 prefix and actually not suitable for /56, which should use a single `id-assoc pd` block with two `prefix-interface`.

 ---